 What are some of your favorite animations you’ve worked on recently?

-Hide and Seek My favorite is Hide and Seek, where a scary lady unintentionally scares some children and they run away, while she’s trying to apologize.
+My favorite is Hide and Seek, where a scary lady unintentionally scares some children and they run away, while she’s trying to apologize.
 This was a fun scene for me because I love everything spooky, intentional or not.
 I just find spooky characters more interesting.
 I guess that’s the reason behind my love for every Disney villain.

 Bianka's popular short animation Hide and Seek, which has over 84K views on YouTube